-Barrientos [189] calls a graph a $kC_n$ -snake if it is a connected graph with k blocks whose block-cutpoint graph is a path and each of the k blocks is isomorphic to $C_n$ .
-(When n > 3 and k > 3 there is more than one $kC_n$ -snake.)
-If a $kC_n$ -snake where the path of minimum length that contains all the cut-vertices of the graph has the property that the distance between any two consecutive cut-vertices is $\lfloor n/2 \rfloor$ it is called linear.
-Barrientos proves that $kC_4$ -snakes are graceful and that the linear $kC_6$ -snakes are graceful when k is even.
-He further proves that $kC_8$ -snakes and $kC{12}$ -snakes are graceful in the cases where the distances between consecutive vertices of the path of minimum length that contains all the cut-vertices of the graph are all even and that certain cases of $kC{4n}$ -snakes and $kC{5n}$ -snakes are graceful (depending on the distances between consecutive vertices of the path of minimum length that contains all the cut-vertices of the graph).
+Barrientos [191] calls a graph a kC_n -snake if it is a connected graph with k blocks whose block-cutpoint graph is a path and each of the k blocks is isomorphic to C_n .
+(When n > 3 and k > 3 there is more than one kC_n -snake.)
+If a kC_n -snake where the path of minimum length that contains all the cut-vertices of the graph has the property that the distance between any two consecutive cut-vertices is $\lfloor n/2 \rfloor$ it is called linear.
+Barrientos proves that kC_4 -snakes are graceful and that the linear kC_6 -snakes are graceful when k is even.
+He further proves that kC_8 -snakes and kC{12} -snakes are graceful in the cases where the distances between consecutive vertices of the path of minimum length that contains all the cut-vertices of the graph are all even and that certain cases of kC{4n} -snakes and kC{5n} -snakes are graceful (depending on the distances between consecutive vertices of the path of minimum length that contains all the cut-vertices of the graph).

 Several people have studied cycles with pendant edges attached.
-Frucht [428] proved that any cycle with a pendant edge attached at each vertex (i.e., a crown) is graceful (see also [562]).
-If G has order n, the corona of G with H, $G \odot H$ is the graph obtained by taking one copy of G and n copies of H and joining the ith vertex of G with an edge to every vertex in the ith copy of H. Barrientos [194] also proves: if G is a graceful graph of order m and size m-1, then $G \odot nK_1$ and $G + nK_1$ are graceful; if G is a graceful graph of order p and size q with q > p, then $(G \cup (q+1-p)K_1) \odot nK_1$ is graceful; and all unicyclic graphs other than a cycle for which the deletion of any edge from the cycle results in a caterpillar are graceful.
-In [420] Figueroa-Centeno, R. Ichishima, Muntaner-Batle, Oshima introduce two methods for constructing graceful unicyclic graphs that have cycle length congruent to 0 or 3 (mod 4).
-Their results subsume all existing ones on graceful unicyclic graphs with cycle length congruent to 0 or 3 (mod 4).
+Frucht [444] proved that any cycle with a pendant edge attached at each vertex (i.e., a crown) is graceful (see also [582]).
+If G has order n, the corona of G with H, $G \odot H$ is the graph obtained by taking one copy of G and n copies of H and joining the ith vertex of G with an edge to every vertex in the ith copy of H. Barrientos [196] also proved: if G is a graceful graph of order m and size m-1, then $G \odot nK_1$ and $G + nK_1$ are graceful; if G is a graceful graph of order p and size q with q > p, then $(G \cup (q+1-p)K_1) \odot nK_1$ is graceful; and all unicyclic graphs, other than a cycle, for which the deletion of any edge from the cycle results in a caterpillar are graceful.